gausby/workshop/README.md

 If the exercise has more than one hint it will show one more hint than the previous time the command was run.
 This allows the hints to reveal a bit more of the solution so that the user can explore on their own, and run the hint command if the user gets stuck.

 ### `mix workshop.check`
-Not implemented.
 Should run the acceptance test against the users solution for the current exercise.

+For now it will just set the current exercise status to *completed*, making the `mix workshop.next` command progress to the next exercise.

 ### `mix workshop.doctor`
 Perform a system integrity check.
 It will fail the test if prerequisites, such as having specific software required for the workshop installed.